cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

 ##<a id="prerequisites"></a>Prerequisites ##

-To deploy Cloud Foundry to OpenStack, you must first complete the following steps:
+To deploy Cloud Foundry to OpenStack, you must first complete the following
+steps:

 * Install the [BOSH Command Line Interface (CLI)](../../bosh/bosh-cli.html).
-* Confirm that your OpenStack instance includes three flavors that correspond with the OpenStack default flavor names `m1.small`, `m1.medium`, and `m1.large` and have the following listed specifications, at minimum:
+* Confirm that your OpenStack instance includes four flavors that correspond with the OpenStack default flavor names `m1.small`, `m1.medium`, `m1.large`, and `m1.xlarge`.
+These flavors must have the following listed specifications, at minimum:
     <table class="nice">
       <tr>
 	    <th>OpenStack Flavor Name</th>